vinyasshetty/WeblogChallenge/SOLUTIONS.md

-Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, but thought of retaining the entire information till microseconds and amd changes to the datatype accordingly.
+Also initially when i was calculating the time diff as a part of SessionId calculation, i converted the timestamp to long but realized that when i did that it took information only upto seconds from timestamp, but thought of retaining the entire information till microseconds and made changes to the datatype accordingly.

+I looked at user_agent to check if I can use that along with clientip to identify distinct clients but was unable to see how to use it reliably,saw some "Googlebot".May be if we have some sort of cookies information, it would be helpful.